Frequently Asked Questions

-No. The plan for Cargo is to use crates.io, like npm or Rubygems do with npmjs.org and rubygems.org.
+No. The plan for Cargo is to use crates.io, like npm or Rubygems do with npmjs.com and rubygems.org.

 We plan to support git repositories as a source of packages forever, because they can be used for early development and temporary patches, even when people use the registry as the primary source of packages.